rcardim/iHMMSPT/README.md

 References:
 ----------------------------------
+Falcao, Rebeca Cardim, and Daniel Coombs.
+"Diffusion analysis of single particle trajectories in a Bayesian nonparametrics framework."
+Physical biology 17.2 (2020): 025001.
 Sgouralis, Ioannis, and Steve Pressé.
 "An introduction to infinite HMMS for single-molecule data analysis."
 Biophysical journal 112.10 (2017): 2021-2029.